 * Von der Leyen says Commission has been ‘quick on its feet’

-The vaccine crisis, which came to a head with EU export controls unveiled on Friday, came after news that AstraZeneca would cut its supply of vaccines to the bloc until March by 60% due to production problems.
+The COVID-19 vaccine crisis, which came to a head with the EU export controls, followed news that AstraZeneca would cut its supply of vaccines to the bloc until March by 60% due to production problems.

 Even with the addition of an extra 9 million doses that von der Leyen announced on Sunday, the shortfall is at least 50%.

 Questions still surround the Commission’s decision - swiftly reversed - to invoke Article 16 of the Brexit agreement’s Northern Ireland protocol.
 The move, part of the EU’s effort to boost vaccine supply for its member states, would have set up border checks on the island of Ireland.

 Von der Leyen accepted responsibility for Commission acts and decisions, a person at one of Tuesday’s meetings said.

 The European Commission president repeated to lawmakers arguments she made to newspapers as she sought to defuse criticism over the slow start to COVID-19 vaccinations and outrage over the border checks issue.

 Asked by the Irish Times if she would apologise, von der Leyen said she regretted that Article 16 was in a “provisional version” of the decision, but said the EU executive had been “quick on its feet” to find another solution.

 Dacian Ciolos, president of the liberal Renew Europe group, said mistakes could have grave consequences.
 “We have no margin for error in this process.
 Not only does the credibility of the EU and in particular the European Commission depend on it but also the health and wellbeing of our citizens,” he said in a statement.

 Sophie in ‘t Veld, a Dutch liberal lawmaker, said von der Leyen was relying on too narrow a circle of advisers.